paulbousquet/SmoothLP/README.md

 * set vmat option to nw for Newey-West, Huber-White by default

-lproj_irf `y' `x' `w', h(`H') h1(`h1') lambda(`lambda') k(5) lag(4) vmat("nw")
+slp_irf `y' `x' `w', h(`H') h1(`h1') lambda(`lambda') k(5) lag(4) vmat("nw")

 ```
 If you want to customize the graphs, the IRF values (`results1`) and bands (`irc1`, `irc2`) are stored as variables (with `time` as the x axis).
-For instance, this is what's run as a default, but you can run it on its own after executing `lproj_irf`, as shown below.
+For instance, this is what's run as a default, but you can run it on its own after executing `slp_irf`, as shown below.
 I should also note that these values are not identical the output from the R replication files, but the difference is subtle enough that I'm tenatively assuming it comes down to precision issues with Mata (e.g., 2/3 has an error after the 7th digit) rather than a transcription error, but please parse for yourself!
 ```
 tw (rarea irc1 irc2 time, fcolor(purple%15) lcolor(gs13) lw(none) lpattern(solid)) ///
          (scatter result1 time, c(l ) clp(l ) ms(i ) clc(black) mc(black) clw(medthick) legend(off) graphregion(fcolor(255 255 244))) if time<=`H'